rbisdorff/Digraph3/docSphinx/_build/html/_sources/index.rst.txt

 ..........................
 :New:

-   - The documentation of the :py:mod:`arithmetics` module has been reviewed and the :py:class:`arithmetics.BachetNumber` class was added for handling **sbits** -bipolar-valued {-1,0,1}- encoded integers.

-   - The :py:class:`linearOrders.BachetRanking` class implements a :ref:`new ranking rule  <Bachet-Tutorial-label>` based on such sbits encoded numbers.
+   - A new :py:class:`~linearOrders.BachetRanking` class has been added to the :py:mod:`linearOrders` module implementing a :ref:`new ranking rule  <Bachet-Tutorial-label>` based on bipolar-valued base 3 encoded Bachet numbers.

    - The tutorial on :ref:`Computing a best choice recommendation <Rubis-Tutorial-label>` has been thoroughly reviewed and upgraded